zikula/core/INSTALL-1.4.md

 - `config`
 - `userdata`

-You normally do so using `chmod 777 app/cache` and so on. (`.tgz` archives maintain the permission settings as they were set correctly by the development team, if you unpacked it using the `-p` flag).
+You normally do so using `chmod 777 app/cache` and so on. (`.tgz` archives maintain the permission settings as they were set correctly by the development team, if you unpacked it using the `-p` flag like shown above).

 <a name="install"></a>